Defense Criminal Investigative Service Investigative Priorities

 Counterproliferation

-Includes: illegal proliferation and theft of critical technologies that degrade national security objectives and strategic mission-readiness with emphasis on allegations involving individuals and entities likely to use the technology to the detriment of DoD personnel, facilities, and materiel.
+Includes: illegal proliferation and theft of critical technologies that degrade national security objectives and strategic mission-readiness with emphasis on allegations involving individuals and entities likely to use the technology to the detriment of DoW personnel, facilities, and materiel.

 Computer intrusions and other cybercrimes that result in: